vincenzosantopietro/HackathonMakerFaire/README.md

 # HackathonMakerFaire

-A beta version of chatbot developed during the MakerFair Hackathon in Naples.
+A beta version of chatbot developed during the Maker Faire Hackathon (30 hrs) in Naples.

 # Tecnologies used